afterax

 £400

-£1,000 tax-free · keep £2,600 · effective 13.3%
+£1,000 tax free · keep £2,600 · effective 13.3%

-2026/27 rates · Last checked · Sources visible below
+2026/27 rates · Last checked · Sources in page details

 Layers used